On the complexity of solving linear congruences and computing nullspaces modulo a constant: Solving congruences and nullspaces mod

-In the special case $k = p^e$ of a prime power, coprimality to $k$ simply entails that $k$ is not divisible by $p$.
+\begin{lemma} For any prime $p \ge 2$ and $e \ge 1$, we have $\LCON[p^e] \in \Mod[p]\Log$ and $\LCONX[p^e] \in \Fun\Mod[p]\Log$. \end{lemma} \begin{proof} We demonstrate an algorithm for both problems on a deterministic logspace machine with a $\FUL[p]$ oracle.
+For prime power moduli, $x_{n+1}$ is coprime to $p^e$ if and only if $p$ does not divide $x_{n+1}$.
 To solve \LCON[p^e] and \LCONX[p^e], we compute individually the final coefficients of the vectors $(\vec Z_0,\vec Z_1,\vec Z_2,\ldots) = \mathcal N_{p^e}(B)$ for $B = [\,A\,|\, \vec y\,]$, searching for an index $1 \le h \le N_e$ for which the dot product $\unit_{n+1} \cdot \vec Z_h$ is not divisible by $p$.
-Without loss of generality, we select the minimum such $h$: the search problem can be formulated as a truth-table reduction on divisibility tests of these coefficients by $p$.
-Both the reduction and the divisibility test are feasible for \co\Mod[p]\Log; we may suppose that this reduction and test are performed by a \FUL[p] oracle so that the outcome is explicitly recorded on the work tape in a single branch mod $p$.
-If there is no such index $h$, we indicate that no solution exists by accepting unconditionally, indicating either a \emph{no} instance of \bits[\mathcal S_k] or of \LCON[k] on a \co\Mod[p]\Log\ machine.
-Otherwise, there exists a solution to the linear congruence.
-To indicate for \LCON[p^e] that $(A,\vec y)$ is a \emph{yes} instance on a \co\Mod[p]\Log\ machine, we reject on all computational branches to make the number of accepting branches zero modulo $p$.
-To solve \bits[\mathcal S_k], we compute the minimum index $h$ and the coefficient $\unit_{n+1}\trans \vec Z_h$, which we store on the work tape in binary.
-We then compute $\alpha \equiv -x_{n+1}^{-1} \pmod{p^e}$, and then obtain the coefficients of $\smash{\alpha \vec Z_h}$, which we compare to input coefficients, rejecting (to indicate a \emph{yes} instance) if the coefficients match, and accepting (to indicate a \emph{no} instance) otherwise.
-Therefore: \begin{lemma} $\LCON[p^e] \in \co\Mod[p]\Log$ and $\LCONX[p^e] \in \Fundot\co\Mod[p]\Log$. \end{lemma}
+Without loss of generality, we select the minimum such $h$.
+Finding such an index, or determining that there are none, is feasible for $\Fun\Log^{\FUL[p]}$ by using the oracle to evaluate coefficients, and then deterministically testing divisibility.
+If there is no such index $h$, we indicate that no solution exists by rejecting unconditionally.
+Otherwise, there exists a solution to the linear congruence. \begin{itemize} \item To indicate that $(A,\vec y)$ is a \emph{yes} instance of \LCON[p^e], we simply accept. \item To solve \bits[\mathcal S_k], we store the relevant coefficient $x^{(h)}_{n+1}$ on the work tape in binary and compute $\alpha \equiv -x_{n+1}^{-1} \pmod{p^e}$ deterministically.
+Using the \FUL[p] oracle, we then query the coefficients $z_{h,j}$ of $\smash{\vec Z_h}$, and compare $\alpha z_{h,j}$ to input coefficients, accepting (to indicate a \emph{yes} instance) if and only if the coefficients match. \qedhere \end{itemize} \end{proof}